cai-layer/cai-landingpage/src/content/docs/usage/how-it-works.md

 After any AI action returns a result, press **Tab** to ask a follow-up question.
 The full conversation history is sent to the LLM, so it has context from the previous result.
 You can chain multiple follow-ups in a single session.

+Press **⌘N** to start a new chat — ask anything without clipboard content.

 ## Clipboard History

 Press **⌘0** in the action window to open clipboard history.
 Features include: